aryan1090/aryan1090/README.md

-- 🔭 I’m currently working on [MERN STACK]
+- 🔭 I’m currently working on MERN Stack
 - 🌱 I’m currently learning more about Node.js.
 - 👯 I’m looking to collaborate on MERN or Java.
 - 💬 Ask me about anything related to React.